k3yg4n/tictactoe/README.md

 # tictactoe
-A tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.
+A tic-tac-toe game written in Ruby where two human players can play against each other on the command line and the board is displayed in between turns.